EZOPINC/EZOP/pricing.md

 <section class="pricing-section">
   <div class="container">
     <h1 class="pricing-title">Our Pricing Plans</h1>
-    <p class="pricing-subtitle">Choose the right package for your business — start free and scale as you grow.</p>
+    <p class="pricing-subtitle">Choose the right package for you — start free and scale as you grow.
+Any questions, contact us and we will always be there to answer.</p>
     <div class="pricing-grid">
       {% for plan in site.data.pricing.plans %}
       <div class="pricing-card {% if plan.popular %}popular{% endif %}">